 As your friend begins treatment, it’s important to be there for her when she is ready to talk.
-You can support her by letting her know that you care and that you want to know how she is doing.
+You can support her by letting her know that you care and want to know how she is doing.
 While you don’t want to force her to talk about her feelings if she isn’t ready, you can remind her of your support by letting her know you are available.

 Suggest Social Activities

-If she isn’t ready for large social settings, invite her out to low-key activities, such as coffee or a walk.
+If she isn’t ready for large social settings, invite her to low-key activities, such as coffee or a walk.
 This will take the pressure off of having to seem happy, which can cause mothers with postpartum depression to feel guilt and shame.

 Attend Support Groups With Her